 What explains the variation in uptake of the Covid-19 vaccine?
 For the most part it wasn’t due to technology, or availability, but cultural resistance to vaccinations.
-Countries like the USA. & Turkey had uptake of 65%, while it was over 90% in Hong Kong and Singapore.
+Countries like the US & Turkey had uptake of 65%, while it was over 90% in Hong Kong and Singapore.

 Consumer Behaviour